crownstone/bluenet/docs/CHOICES.md

 Currently: none, as it should be able to have seconds precision, but also be able to represent a certain day.

 Idea: use 3 least significant bytes, that only overflows in 97 days.

+## Multiswitch Merging

+Problem:

+Assume a mesh delay of 3 seconds.
+If Alice switches CS1 on and a second later Bob switches CS2 on, there is a race condition where Bob's command will replace Alice's command before it reaches CS1.
+This means Alice will wait on a switch of CS1 which will never happen.

+Solution:

+Merge conflicting messages in the mesh.
+A conflict occurs when one Crownstone receives two mesh messages with the same version.
+Resolving this conflict has to be deterministic so every Crownstone with this conflict will resolve it to the same message, avoiding propagated conflicts.

+Rules for merger:
+- On is more important than Off.
+- Sort list by Crownstone ID.